Elisamariani12/TransHI/README.md

     java IDtoTTLconverter "/path_to_valid2id/" "valid2id.txt"
    ```
-- Remove Inconsitencies - The file "complete_graph" has to be in the same folder as the files "train.txt","test.txt","valid.txt".
+- Remove Inconsitencies - The file "complete_graph" has to be in the same folder as the files "train.txt", "test.txt", "valid.txt".
 This step clean the complete graph from the inconsistencies and then split the triples based on the division done by the authors of TransOWL (https://github.com/Keehl-Mihael/TransROWL-HRS).
 The files with the consistent triples produced are: "consistent_triples_train.txt", "consistent_triples_test.txt", "consistent_triples_valid.txt".
 ```bash
    javac -cp ./:./org.semanticweb.HermiT.jar:./HermiT.jar InconsistencyCorrection.java
    java -cp ./:./org.semanticweb.HermiT.jar:./HermiT.jar InconsistencyCorrection "/path_to_ontology_file_complete_graph/" "/path_to_ontology/ontology_file.ttl"